tbranyen/diffhtml/packages/babel-plugin-transform-diffhtml/README.md

 ```

 Configure the babel plugin to find and replace with the same `html` value.
 The
-runtime build which will be swapped in, automatically replaces the `html`
+lite build which will be swapped in, automatically replaces the `html`
 function with the `createTree` call.
 This saves you from needing to do a
 needless import.